 The IEOM Supply Chain and Logistics Competition will recognize outstanding case studies in the area of supply chain and logistics.
-Selected papers will be considered for the competition and must be presented at the conference via zoom at 2022 IEOM Rome Conference.
+Selected papers will be considered for the competition and must be presented at the conference via zoom and onsite at 2022 IEOM India Conference.
 The paper will be judged based on the technical content and presentation.
 Winners will receive award certificates.

 - Submissions must be related to real-life applications